Two-point homogeneous-space code[1]

 Protection

-The zonal spherical functions of two-point homogeneous spaces depend only on the distance between points due to the two-transitivity of the \(G\) action.
-This yields a general series of bounds on packings in \(G/H\) originating with the Kabatiansky-Levenshtein bound [1][4; Ch.
+The zonal spherical functions of two-point homogeneous spaces depend only on the distance between points due to the pairwise distance-homogeneity of the \(G\) action.
+For the compact connected families, these spherical functions are Jacobi polynomials; in the spherical case, they reduce to Gegenbauer polynomials [3; Table 1].
+This yields a general series of bounds on packings in \(G/H\) originating with the Kabatiansky-Levenshtein bound [1][5; Ch.
 9]; see Ref.
 [10] for a review.Cousins

 - Error-correcting code (ECC)— ECCs and \(t\)-designs on two-point homogeneous spaces are intimately related via association schemes [12,13].